pklimai/nica-ems/README.md

 `./ems.config.yaml`.
 See `./ems.config.example.yaml` file for example EMS system configuration.

-In the config file, you must provide credentials for EMS database and (optionally) Condition database, LDAP server parameters (also optional, use if you want to authenticate user queries) and specify URLs and parameters stored in EMS catalogue.
+In the config file, you must provide credentials for EMS database and (optionally) Condition database, KeyCloak server parameters (also optional, use if you want to authenticate user queries) and specify URLs and parameters stored in EMS catalogue.

 Supported parameter types are currently: `int`, `float`, `string`, `bool`.